ControlSignal¶

 Class Reference¶

-- class psyneulink.core.components.ports.modulatorysignals.controlsignal.ControlSignal(owner=None, reference_value=None, default_allocation=None, size=None, transfer_function=None, cost_options=None, intensity_cost_function=None, adjustment_cost_function=None, duration_cost_function=None, combine_costs_function=None, allocation_samples=None, modulation=None, control=None, params=None, name=None, prefs=None, **kwargs)¶
+- class psyneulink.core.components.ports.modulatorysignals.controlsignal.ControlSignal(owner=None, reference_value=None, default_allocation=None, input_shapes=None, transfer_function=None, cost_options=None, intensity_cost_function=None, adjustment_cost_function=None, duration_cost_function=None, combine_costs_function=None, allocation_samples=None, modulation=None, control=None, params=None, name=None, prefs=None, **kwargs)¶

 A subclass of ModulatorySignal used by a ControlMechanism to modulate the parameter(s) of one or more other Mechanisms.
 See ModulatorySignal for additional arguments and attributes.